Dua Lipa: Fashion ventures

-She was in the cover of British GQ for May 2018 issue.
+She was on the cover of British GQ for May 2018 issue.
 She was in the cover for May 2018 issue of Turkish edition of Vogue.
 She was in the cover for June 2018 issue of British edition of Elle.
 In October 2018, she was part of an Adidas campaign called "Here to Create" in which she wore brand clothes.
 She appeared in a Billboard editorial called "Grammy Preview" alongside Post Malone and Ella Mai.
 She starred the cover for January 2019 issue of British Vogue and an editorial called "Youth Quake".
 She was the image for the Pepe Jeans London spring/summer 2019 collection campaign, settling down as the first musician to be global ambassador for the brand.
-Months later, she launched her first-ever capsule with the same brand for the autumn/winter collection where she designed clothing inspired by the fashion of the 90s and early 2000s and whose decades she spent part of her childhood in London and remembered her mother talking to her in a Pepe Jeans store in Portobello Road; the collection included chain mail dresses, "casual" denim outfits and garments based on Lipa's "style" released in September 2019.
+Months later she launched her first-ever capsule with the same brand for the autumn/winter collection where she designed clothing inspired by the fashion of the 90s and early 2000s.
+She had spent part of her childhood in London and remembered her mother talking to her in a Pepe Jeans store in Portobello Road; the collection included chain mail dresses, "casual" denim outfits and garments based on Lipa's "style" released in September 2019.

-Lipa was in the cover for May 2019 issue of Elle.
+Lipa was on the cover of the May 2019 issue of Elle.
 She starred one of the four covers in the first issue and an editorial of the re-launch of The Face released in September 2019.
 She was the cover girl of the October 2019 issue and an editorial for the Spanish edition of Vogue.
 She starred in a Vogue sitcom clip set in the 90s titled "Dua's World" where she wore the "best" collections of New York Fashion Week.
-She released her second design collaboration with Pepe Jeans London for spring/summer 2020 collection inspired by the fashion of late 1980s and early 1990s whose collection included "oversized" blazers, cropped knitwear, bodycon dresses and "metallic" miniskirts.
-She was in the cover and an editorial called "True to form" for April 2020 issue of Vogue Australia.
+She released her second design collaboration with Pepe Jeans London for spring/summer 2020 collection inspired by the fashion of late 1980s and early 1990s whose collection included "oversized" blazers, cropped knitwear, bodycon dresses, and "metallic" miniskirts.
+She was on the cover and an editorial called "True to form" for April 2020 issue of Vogue Australia.